ldt/webapp/README.md

-# Web App with User Management
+# Web App with FastAPI User Management

 This is a web application built using FastAPI, Jinja2 templates, and HTMX for AJAX calls.
 It includes user management functionality using FastAPI-Users.